lucidfrontier45/heapq/README.md

     queue.push("ccc".to_string()); // score = 3
     queue.push("bb".to_string()); // score = 2

-    // you can also push an item with a explicit score queue.push_with_score("b".to_string(), 10); // score = 10
+    // you can also push an item with an explicit score queue.push_with_score("b".to_string(), 10); // score = 10

     // peek the item with the highest priority